Ad

 Enter Age: 15

-In Output 1, user entered value 20 which is greater than 18, so the condition is true, the message will print 'User is eligible for vote'.
-In Output 2, user entered value 15, makes the condition false, no message will be printed.
-If you want to print a message when the condition is false, than use if-else condition.
+In Output 1, the user entered value 20, which is greater than 18, so the condition is true, the message will print 'User is eligible to vote'.
+In Output 2, the user entered value 15, which makes the condition false, so no message will be printed.
+If you want to print a message when the condition is false, then use an if-else condition.

-1. if–else condition: if else condition is divided into 2 parts.
-First part statements will execute if the condition is true and if the condition is false other part of the statements will execute.
+1. if-else condition: if-else condition is divided into 2 parts.
+If the condition is true, the first part will be executed, otherwise, the second part will be executed.
 Both parts of statements will not be executed in either condition.
-Syntax:

 {